 Key terms you’ll see

-- Transferor = the seller (eligible taxpayer).
+- Transferor = seller (eligible taxpayer).

-See definitions in the Glossary.
+See definitions in Glossary.

-2) Step-by-step workflow (high level)
+2) Step-by-step workflow (practical, high level)

 -

-Identify the credit type
+Identify the credit and confirm it’s transferable

-Complete IRS pre-filing registration (as required)
+Complete IRS pre-filing registration (mandatory in general)

-Negotiate the transfer with an unrelated buyer
+Negotiate terms with an unrelated buyer

 Confirm the “cash payment” requirement